girlscript/winter-of-contributing/Interview_Preparation/Most popular Algorithms asked in Interviews.md

     ---

+    <a name="NP-Complete"></a>
 20. ### NP Complete

     **NP-Complete** is a **complexity class** which represents the set of all problems X in NP for which it is possible to reduce any other NP problem Y to X in polynomial         time.

     Intuitively this means that we can solve Y quickly if we know how to solve X quickly.
 Precisely, Y is reducible to X, if there is a polynomial time algorithm f to             transform instances y of Y to instances x = f(y) of X in polynomial time, with the property that the answer to y is yes, if and only if the answer to f(y) is yes.
     It can be shown that every NP problem can be reduced to 3-SAT.
 The proof of this is technical and requires use of the technical definition of NP (based on non-                 deterministic Turing machines).
 This is known as Cook's theorem.
     What makes NP-complete problems important is that if a deterministic polynomial time algorithm can be found to solve one of them, every NP problem is solvable in               polynomial time.

     ---

+    <a name="NP-Hard"></a>
 21. ### NP-Hard

     Intuitively, these are the problems that are at least as hard as the NP-complete problems.
 Note that NP-hard problems do not have to be in NP, and they do not have to be       decision problems.
     The precise definition here is that a problem X is NP-hard, if there is an NP-complete problem Y, such that Y is reducible to X in polynomial time.
     But since any NP-complete problem can be reduced to any other NP-complete problem in polynomial time, all NP-complete problems can be reduced to any NP-hard problem in         polynomial time.
 Then, if there is a solution to one NP-hard problem in polynomial time, there is a solution to all NP problems in polynomial time.
     The halting problem is an NP-hard problem.
 This is the problem that given a program P and input I, will it halt?
 This is a decision problem but it is not in NP.
 It is         clear that any NP-complete problem can be reduced to this one.
 As another example, any NP-complete problem is NP-hard.

     ---